Welcome to the City of Dryden, Ontario, Canada

 Visitor Information Centre:

 Pose with "Max the Moose", get maps and brochures, or browse the local art gallery open all year long.
-Our knowledgeable Travel Counselors are here to assist you with your travel plans from May long weekend to September long weekend.
-For more information visit www.dryden.ca, call 1-800-667-0935, or email tourism@dryden.ca for year-round assistance
+Our knowledgeable Travel Counsellors are here to assist you with your travel plans from the May long weekend to the September long weekend.
+For more information visit exploredryden.ca, call 1-800-667-0935, or email tourism@dryden.ca for year-round assistance